anhvt2/DAMASK.utils/test_model-calibration_s1057681/README.md

 * adopt the MLMC code from `test_MLMC_runs_s1057681_alphaTitanium/` and the Bayesian optimization code from `ooDaceAsyncParHedge.GitHub`.
 * remove unrelated other `*_Template` folders

+### Roadmap

+Given an experimental stress/strain curve, and a set of input parameters (that parameterizes the underlying constitutive model)

+* estimate the noisy loss (noise is induced by microstructure variation) by MLMC

+May help to convert heteroscedastic to homoscedastic (which is the underlying assumption for GPR).

+* run warm-up samples
+* estimate loss in $\ell_2$ norm with specified noise tolerance

 ### Instruction on how to run